Spices trumped gold.

 While spices are packaged in a variety of mediums, from tin cans to glass jars to plastic bags, composite paper cans are an option worth considering for a few reasons.
 For one, spices degrade from light exposure.
 Unlike glass jars and plastic packaging, composite paper cans are entirely opaque, protecting their contents from the effects of light.
 In comparison to metal or tin cans, composite paper cans are lighter and more cost-effective, in addition to being impervious to corrosion, which is an important benefit when dealing with foodstuffs.
 Lastly, the hermetic seals found on some composite paper cans protect against another enemy of spices: air.

-Canfab’s rigorous standards are another reason to consider using composite paper cans for packaging spices.
-Our manufacturing facilities are in compliance with FDA regulations and we follow AIB standards for food contact packaging manufacturing facilities, even receiving their Recognition of Accomplishment award multiple times.
+Canfab’s rigorous standards are another reason to consider using composite paper cans as storage for spices.
+Our manufacturing facilities are in compliance with FDA regulations and we follow AIB International’s standards for food contact packaging manufacturing facilities, even receiving their Recognition of Accomplishment award multiple times.

 If you’re looking for safe, cost-effective, quality packaging for your valuable spice products, request a quote today.
 They may not be worth their weight in gold anymore, but spices still deserve the best packaging possible.